 What Is the Panel of Physicians?

-The panel of physicians is a group of six or more doctors your employer uses to handle workers’ compensation claims.
+The panel of physicians is a group of six or more doctors your employer uses to provide medical treatment in workers’ compensation claims.
 It must include at least one orthopedic surgeon and at least one minority physician with no more than two industrial clinics.
 Ideally, all members of the panel should be located within 50 miles from the workplace.
 The names and contact information for these physicians must be posted in an easily accessible place for all employees to see.

 According to the Georgia State Board of Workers’ Compensation, doctors selected for an employer’s panel of physicians should: